 Are you ready to grow your best strawberries?

 To grow your best strawberries, you’ll want to feed the plants what they need and deter pests that are attracted to the sweetness of the berries (humans aren’t the only ones who find them delicious!).

 Strawberries require nitrogen, potassium, calcium, magnesium, and a few other trace elements to thrive.

 Supply Strawberries with Nutrients Through Herbs

 Another benefit of growing chives in the strawberry bed is their pest-deterring qualities.
-The strong scent of chives screens the sweet smell of the berries, deterring the slugs and confusing the pests attracted to the sweetness.
+The strong scent of chives screens the sweet smell of the berries, deterring slugs and confusing the pests attracted to the sweetness.